 - 1 tsp black pepper

-- Combine chopped onion, mushrooms, and sun dried tomatoes into your large mixing bowl.
+- Use a food processor to chop the onion, mushrooms, and sun-dried tomatoes and place them into your large mixing bowl.
 Pour your cream sauce over green beans and toss.

 - Pour it in a serving dish.
 Serve at room temperature.